Skip to content

 • No actual charge : the available balance decreases temporarily, but the account balance remains unchanged

 When the hold is released, the pending operation simply disappears from the statement.
 There is no refund line, because there was never a charge.
+This is a major difference from the charge-then-refund approach, where the customer may wait 5 to 10 business days before getting their funds back.

 The customer is never charged.
 They see a temporary reservation that automatically disappears at the end of the stay.